HRZN-BTC/.github/profile/README.md

 ## Donations

-If you enjoy HRZN’s projects and want to support our continued development, you can contribute Bitcoin directly to help us grow and maintain our tools.
+If you enjoy HRZN's projects and want to support our continued development, you can contribute Bitcoin directly to help us grow and maintain our tools.
 Any contribution, large or small, is greatly appreciated and helps fund ongoing innovation:

 Bitcoin Wallet Address: `bc1q8w4hs02l3vnyx95hanuc2lyzpvk97ty2fh5ng2`